MapsPeople/docs/src/content/getting-started/android/directions.md

 implement the `onRouteResult` method and create a method called `createRoute(MPLocation mpLocation)` on your `MapsActivity`.

-Use this method to query the `MPRoutingProvider`, which generates a route between two coordinates.
+Use this method to query the `MPDirectionsService`, which generates a route between two coordinates.
 We will use this to query a route with our hardcoded `mUserLocation` and a point from a MPLocation.

 To generate a route with the `MPLocation`, we start by creating an `onClickListener` on our search `ViewHolder` inside the `SearchItemAdapter`.
 In the method `onBindViewHolder` we will call our `createRoute` on the `MapsActivity` for our route to be generated.